jkcso/Intel-One/README.md

 - other.py: Includes non directly related to OSINT functionality such as shodan search.
 - socialMedia.py: Includes social media search and posts gathering in various ways.
 - utilities.py: Includes functions that help in all other classes.
+- query.py: The parent class from which the rest of the classes inherit, contains functionality about query manipulation.

 ### tests
 - Clear, concise and extensive tests for each of the above class and function.
+- Include specific class tests, end to end and robustness testing.

 ### help
 - Explains with a description and an example each available function.